Shae (singer)

 Sheryl Gething (born 16 February 1994), better known by her stage name Shae is an Indonesian singer and actress.
 She was born to an Australian father and Indonesian mother from Riau.

-Singing career
+Early life

+Shae was born Sheryl Geting on 16 February 1994 in Riau, Indonesia, to an Australian father.
+At an early age, she showed an interest in art and was bullied during high school.

+Career

-Sheryl began her singing career when she was 15 years old.
-She was three years in the Farabi vocal school, then went on to private lessons vocal teacher Katamsi Doddy.
-She released her first album under Warner Music Indonesia titled The First in 2012 when she was 18 years old.
+Shae started her career at the age of 11 by performing in music, film, and stage.
+She began her singing career when she was 15 years old.
+Shae underwent three years in the Farabi vocal school, then went on to private lessons vocal with Katamsi Doddy.
+She released her first album under Warner Music Indonesia titled The First in 2012 when she was 18 years old and won her 12 platinum awards.
 The 2nd single of the album titled "Sayang" became a hit in Malaysia when it was released.

 Her second album Seperti Magic was officially released on February 16 and producing first single "Aku Suka Kamu" which performed and also promoted in several events.